Module: init

 else:

-print("\nFailed to save configuration.
-Please try save again or abandon to exit.")
+"\nFailed to save configuration.
+Please try save again or abandon to exit."

 continue

-elif action.lower() == 'change':
+elif action.lower() == "change":

 section = select_section()